ALARA Stay-Time Review Guide Skip to main content

 10 CFR 20 Dose Limits

-• Total Effective Dose Equivalent (TEDE): 5 rem (50 mSv) per year.
-This is the whole-body limit and the one most commonly relevant for industrial radiation workers.
+• Total Effective Dose Equivalent (TEDE): 5 rem (50 mSv) per year for adult occupational whole-body context.

 • Organ or tissue dose equivalent (excluding lens of eye): 50 rem (500 mSv) per year.